priyamnagar/GAN_MNIST_Generator/README.md

 <strong>It uses Generative adversarial network to generate new MNIST images. </strong>

 ### Dateset
-* You'll be using the MNIST digit images.
+* We are using MNIST digit images.

 ### Model description